 Our local orchard was discounting their end-of-the-year apples, so I stocked up.
 But now I’m busy preserving them in whatever way I can think of.
 My family’s already enjoyed apple crisp, Carmel apple cake, and apple slices and carmel.
 The frig is full, but I still have a pretty big amount left in the bag…

 I made a big batch of homemade apple sauce and hot canned it.
 This process is still new to me, so I am patting myself on the back a little.
 Seventeen jars of applesauce to enjoy and bake with through the winter!

-I tried a muffin recipe that was on the orchard’s newsletter that they sent home with me.
-I love muffins for an easy breakfast, but have never made an apple version.
+I decided to try a muffin recipe that was on the orchard’s newsletter that they sent home with me.
+I love muffins for an easy breakfast, and have never tried an apple version.
 I only used up 4 apples for a double recipe, so think I may make a couple more batches and freeze some, because these are definitely a winner!

 1 3/4 cup flour

 1 1/4 cup sugar (I may try to delete some of this next time, because they’re plenty sweet)